zivsha/HowManyTriangles/README.md

 Takes an input of lines made up of indices of nodes (lines intersections) in the shape.

-Mark echo node with a unique index and create a `Line` from the indices of each actual (full) line in the shape:
+Mark each node with a unique index and create a `Line` from the indices of each actual (full) line in the shape:

 ```csharp
 Line[] example =